-Weighted blankets do not compress the legs, arms or torso -- and so reduced blood circulation is not a valid concern with weighted blankets.
+Weighted blankets do not compress the legs, arms or torso, and reduced blood circulation is not a concern.

 If weighted blankets were of the compression type, the risk of blood flow restriction could be argued, but these blankets actually sit on top of you.
-They mould to your body more than a normal blanket, but they do not compress.
+They mould to the shape of your body, but don’t compress.

 In 2015, a group of researchers conducted a study into the safety of a 30-pound (13.5kg) weighted blanket and its effects on blood pressure, pulse and oximetry.

-The study found that across all 30 participants (who were pooled from a diverse background) no adverse effects on these measurements were recorded.
+The study found that across all 30 diverse participants, no adverse effects on these measurements were recorded.
 This data backs up our conclusion about blood flow restriction too.

-The materials that a weighted blanket are made from can trigger allergies -- however, choosing a hypoallergenic weighted blanket can eliminate the problem.
-The Koala Blanket is hypoallergenic and there are others out here.
+The materials that a weighted blanket are made from can trigger allergies, so choosing one that is hypoallergenic can eliminate the problem.
+We’re proud to say that the Koala Blanket is 100% hypoallergenic.

-In the case of our weighted blanket, it is made from 100% bamboo, eco-friendly cotton, non-toxic and BPA-free glass beads, poly-cotton & polyester.
+Our weighted blanket is made from 100% bamboo, eco-friendly cotton, non-toxic and BPA-free glass beads, poly-cotton & polyester.
 These materials are relatively unlikely to cause an allergic reaction in most people.

-- Weighted blankets pose no suffocation risk for able adults, but they DO pose a significant suffocation risk in young children.
+- Pose no suffocation risk for able adults, but they DO pose a significant suffocation risk in young children.

-- Weighted blankets have been clinically proven to have NO ADVERSE EFFECT on blood pressure, pulse rate or oximetry in adults.
+- Have been clinically proven to have NO ADVERSE EFFECT on blood pressure, pulse rate or oximetry in adults.